 End Of Financial Year Appeals: 4 reasons donors are different

-In charity land, EOFY is also a critical time.
+End of financial year (EOFY) is a critical time for charities.
 In Australia, June is a time when we see more donation revenue come through than any other month.

 However, unlike giving at other times, EOFY donors are different, here are 4 reasons why: